webplatform/docs/concepts/general_programming/How_does_a_computer_work/index.md

 | 0
 | 1
 |}
 Do you see how these truth tables are exactly the opposite of the respective truth tables above?
 We simply negated the results, turning <code>0</code> to <code>1</code> and <code>1</code> to <code>0</code>.
-Believe me, just as algebra can get pretty complex, so Boolean algebra can get pretty complex.
-We won't delve into more of the complexity here.
+Believe me, just as algebra can get pretty complex, so Boolean algebra can get pretty complex, but we will not delve into more of the complexity here.
 ==How does my computer use logic operations?== Computers use transistors to store information and perform various operations.
 The logic operations above are implemented physically with transistors that make up logic "gates", so you can find logic gates for all of the logic operations listed above, including the inverted operations.
 Processors use logic gates to perform many tasks, including mathematics and memory access.
 The internal workings of a process are incredibly complex and the result of decades of innovation.